aaltogamers/AG_web/src/content/events/ag-chill-game-night.md

 recordings: []
 ---

-### WHY?
-To hang out and play games with old and new friends!

 Join us for a relaxed night of Jackbox, Nintendo Switch, and board games. 🎮

 Whether you’re a seasoned board game veteran or just curious to try something new, there’s something for everyone. 💫 Come hang out, meet new people, and enjoy good games and company!
 Guaranteed good times for everyone! 💥We'll have some free snacks and drinks available too!